-Woman found dead was mother of four, engaged and ‘as happy as can be’
+Harrisonville woman found dead was mother of 4, preparing for wedding

-The body of Megan Wheeler was found about two miles north of the city where her life was starting to look up, a friend said.
+The body of Megan Wheeler was found about 2 miles north of the city where her life was starting to look up, a friend said.

-Passersby saw the body of the 32-year-old from Harrisonville Sunday morning in a ditch alongside Interstate 49 and Peculiar Drive.
-Police have yet to announce a cause of death, but Lt.
-Kevin Tieman with the sheriff’s department called the circumstances “suspicious.”
+Passers-by saw the body of the 32-year-old from Harrisonville on Sunday morning in a ditch alongside Interstate 49 and Peculiar Drive.
+Police announced Tuesday that Wheeler was believed to be walking home on Peculiar Drive when she was struck by a vehicle.

-“It’s not something that’s apparent to us as to what caused the death or how it was done,” Tieman said.
-But investigators “won’t rule out anything until we hear back from the medical examiner’s office.”
+TheCass County sheriff’s department said investigators are searching for a 1994–2002 Dodge truck that could have been involved in Wheeler’s death.
+They are seeking a truck with damage to the front passenger area.
+The model is uncertain but may be a 1500, 2500 or 3500.

+“The injuries we’re looking at are consistent with that of someone being struck by a vehicle,” said Lt.
+Kevin Tieman with the sheriff’s department.

+Tieman added investigators received more than a dozen tips Monday via the TIPS Hotline and have worked about 50 leads in the case.

+Wheeler was a mother of four — two boys and two girls.
+On Sept.
+15, she updated her cover photo on Facebook with a picture of her and her fiance kissing as her children stood around the couple, covering their eyes with their hands.

-Nadia Bohnert, a Harrisonville photographer who said she was a close friend of the deceased, spoke with Wheeler as recently as last week.
+Nadia Bohnert, a Harrisonville photographer who said she was a close friend of Wheeler’s, spoke with her last week.

 Wheeler had contacted the photographer to ask about rates for wedding pictures.
 Wheeler had become engaged earlier this year, Bohnert said.